YusufGulcan/Business-Location-Prediction/README.md

 # Business-Location-Prediction
-Using clustering algorithm to predict the best neighbourhoods for a new business investment.
+Using a clustering ML algorithm to predict the best neighbourhoods for a new business investment.

 ![image](https://user-images.githubusercontent.com/105684729/187152056-59e32f42-fa6a-490e-a196-305fdfa2e7b5.png)